lutzvdb/hnefatafl/README.md

 It includes a rudimentary AI as well as a multiplayer mode using MongoDB.

 If you'd like to contribute, feel free to reach out.
+Current open points include:
+ - Validation of ther ruleset with someone more involved with the game itself
+ - Building a better AI - currently, it's severly limited by the lookahead as it does a simple search.
+I'd love to train an agent-based model, or at least improve upon the current search-based algorithm.
+ - A tutorial for beginners.